GreptimeTeam/docs/docs/v0.7/en/greptimecloud/usage-&-billing/request-capacity-unit.md

 access-control-max-age: 1728000
 ```

 Here, the `x-greptime-metrics` header includes the value of `greptime_cloud_wcu`, indicating the consumed WCU for the particular write request.
 Similarly, for read requests, you can inspect `greptime_cloud_rcu`.
-This capability provides users with valuable insights into their CU utilization, facilitating better resource management and optimization efforts.
+This capability provides valuable insights into CU utilization, facilitating better resource management and optimization efforts.

 ## Usage metrics